debraysimon/tpxle-doc/docs/D-Reference/UseCaseGPSPositioning_R/README.md

-# Getting the first GNSS position
+# Preparing your tracker for fist use after unpacking

-This section describes step by step procedure to get the first GNSS fix on the tracker.
+This section describes the step by step procedure to get a first GNSS fix on the tracker and update the Almanac information.
+It must be used after first unpacking a new tracker, each time a tracker has not performed a fix for over 3 months, or each time a tracker seems to be unable to obtain new GNSS fixes quickly.

 ::: warning Note
 Even if you plan to use your own location solver, we recommend to use ThingPark X Location Engine (TPX-LE) when preparing your tracker for first use for the following reasons: